Kids for cash scandal: Criminal verdicts and sentences

-On February 18, 2011, following a trial, a federal jury convicted Ciavarella on 12 of the 39 remaining counts he faced including racketeering, a crime in which prosecutors said the former judge used children "as pawns to enrich himself."
+On February 18, 2011, following a trial, a federal jury convicted Ciavarella on 12 of the 39 remaining counts he faced including racketeering, a crime in which prosecutors said the former judge used children "as pawns to enrich himself".
 In convicting Ciavarella of racketeering, the jury agreed with prosecutors that he and Conahan had taken an illegal payment of nearly $1 million from a youth center's builder, then hid the money.

 The panel of six men and six women also found Ciavarella guilty of "honest services mail fraud" and of being a tax cheat, for failing to list that money and more on his annual public financial-disclosure forms and on four years of tax returns.
 In addition, they found him guilty of conspiring to launder money.
 The jurors acquitted Ciavarella of extortion and bribery in connection with $1.9 million that prosecutors said the judges extracted from the builder and owner of two youth centers, including allegations that Ciavarella shared the proceeds of FedEx boxes that were stuffed with tens of thousands of dollars in cash.

 Following Ciavarella's conviction, he and his lawyer appeared on the steps of the courthouse to give an impromptu press conference.
 The press conference was interrupted by Sandy Fonzo, whose son Edward Kenzakoski died by suicide in June 2010 after Ciavarella adjudicated him to placement, despite Kenzakoski's first-time offender status.

 On August 11, 2011, Ciavarella was sentenced to 28 years in federal prison as a result of his conviction.
 He is currently being held at the Federal Correctional Institution, Ashland, a low-security federal prison in eastern Kentucky.
 He is scheduled for release on June 18, 2034, when he would be 84 years old.
 Ciavarella appealed his conviction to the Third Circuit and it was rejected on July 25, 2013.

 However, Ciavarella has continued to appeal, contending that the Supreme Court's decision in the case of ex-Governor of Virginia Robert McDonnell narrowed the scope of the honest services fraud statute.
 On January 9, 2018, federal judge Christopher C. Conner threw out Ciavarella's convictions for racketeering, conspiracy to commit racketeering, and conspiracy to commit money laundering.
-Conner upheld Ciavarella's contention that his attorneys failed to raise statute of limitations claims on those charges.
+Conner upheld Ciavarella's contention that his attorneys failed to raise the statute of limitations claims on those charges.
 He ordered a new trial on those counts, but allowed the honest services fraud convictions to stand.
+On October 1, 2019, Ciavarella was disbarred on consent from the practice of law by the Commonwealth of Pennsylvania.